d3kryption/narrative-documentation/docs/pro/events/index.md

 # Events

-Narrative events are a powerful tool that truly makes Narrative suit your game's requirements.
+Events are a powerful tool that truly makes Narrative suit your game's requirements.
 Narrative is a framework that lets you expand upon its features and Events are one of the key ways to do it.

-Narrative events are small portions of code (mainly generic and reusable, but they can also be specific) that allow you to run code from any node across Narrative; be it [Quests](../quests) or [Dialogue](../dialogue).
+They are small portions of code (mainly generic and reusable, but they can also be specific) that allow you to run code from any node across Narrative; be it [Quests](../quests) or [Dialogue](../dialogue).

 - Need a quest to start when you select a dialogue option?
 Add an event.
 - Need to give an item to your player after finishing a quest?
 Add an event.